 There are several times when the latitude – longitude of a Caster table entry may be the value 0,0 [zero, zero].
 This article discuses when this may occur and how the graphical map in SNIP deals with it when there is more than one such entry.

 The caster table serves as a guide for help the NTRIP Clients select which data stream they need.
-The locations given are somewhat crude (within a few miles), any for many for virtual reference stations, may not be be given at all.
+The locations given are somewhat crude (within a ~1km), any for many for virtual reference stations, or may not be be given at all.
 [The actual location given is not used in the navigation process] This is by far the most common reason to see a map with one or more location displayed at the prime meridian and the equator.

 Other common reasons for zero-zero points include: